Stabilizing Lithium Metal Anodes by Leveraging Inherent Stress Variations via an Adaptive Piezoelectric Effect

 Figure 2.
 Stress related issues visualization and piezoelectric effect-harnessing stress variation

 To validate the impact of piezoelectric effect and multiphysical field response, the authors prepared two polymer materials, PLA and PVDF, with piezoelectric properties for comparison.
-The key piezoelectric properties of PLA were comprehensively characterized using Piezoresponse Force Microscopy (PFM).
-The results indicated that PLA exhibited more prominent expansion and contraction vibrations within the range of 0 to 85 pm, significantly higher than PVDF (0 to 20 pm).
+Piezoresponse force microscopy (PFM) characterization showed that PLA exhibits stronger and more uniform piezoelectric activity, with displacement amplitudes of 0–85 pm, significantly higher than PVDF (0–20 pm).

 Figure 3.
 Piezoelectric properties of PLA and its generated built in electric field a Fourier